-Illustration of one of the twin MarCO spacecraft with some key components labeled.
-Front cover is left out to show some internal components.
-Antennas and solar arrays are in deployed configuration.
-During the flight to Mars, the MarCO twins each deployed a high-gain X-band antenna that is a flat "reflect array" panel engineered to direct radio waves the way a parabolic dish antenna does.
-This should allow MarCO to transmit data to Earth from as far away as Mars without needing much power.
+During the flight to Mars, the MarCO twins will each attempt to deploy a high-gain X-band antenna that is a flat "reflectarray" panel engineered to direct radio waves the way a parabolic dish antenna does.
+This will allow MarCO to transmit data to Earth from as far away as Mars without needing much power, if the spacecraft works as planned.
 Two smaller X-band antennas on each spacecraft - one low-gain and one medium-gain - work without needing to be deployed.
-These allowed transmissions earlier in the flight and also receive radioed commands from Earth.
+These will serve for transmissions earlier in the flight and will also receive radioed commands from Earth.

 The other deployed antenna is for the MarCO ultra-high frequency (UHF) radio receiver.
 InSight will be transmitting in UHF during its descent through the Martian atmosphere and from the surface of Mars.
-Both of the deployed antennas on each MarCO will be in fixed positions after deployment, with the high-gain antenna and UHF antenna facing different directions 90-degrees apart.
-The MarCOs have also tested new technology using a softball-sized radio, called Iris.
-This radio provides both UHF (receive-only) and X-band (receive-and-transmit) functions capable of immediately relaying information received over UHF, at 8 kilobits per second.
-A color wide-field engineering camera on each MarCO was used to confirm high-gain antenna deployment.
-The wide-field camera has a 138-degree diagonal field of view.
-MarCO-B also carries a color narrow-field camera with a 6.8-degree diagonal field of view pointed in the direction of the UHF antenna (the opposite direction from the high-gain antenna).
+Both of the deployed antennas on each MarCO will be in fixed positions after deployment, with the high-gain antenna and UHF antenna facing different directions 90 degrees apart.
+The MarCOs will also test new technology using a softball-size radio, called "Iris."
+This radio provides both UHF (receive only) and X-band (receive and transmit) functions capable of immediately relaying information received over UHF, at 8 kilobits per second.

+A color wide-field engineering camera on each MarCO will be used to confirm high-gain antenna deployment.
+The wide-field camera has a 138-degree diagonal field of view and produces images 752 by 480 pixels in resolution.
+Each MarCO was also designed with a color narrow-field camera with a 6.8-degree diagonal field of view pointed in the direction of the UHF antenna (the opposite direction from the high-gain antenna).
 (MarCO-A's narrow-field camera was found to be inoperable prior to launch.)
-Both kinds of cameras can produce images 752 x 480 pixels in resolution.
+Both kinds of cameras can produce images 752 by 480 pixels in resolution.

+The team will navigate MarCO-A and MarCO-B separately to Mars with course adjustments along the way.
+The first of five opportunities for MarCO trajectory correction maneuvers will come about a week after launch.

 Each MarCO's attitude-control system combines a star tracker, Sun sensors, gyroscopes and three-axis reaction wheels for monitoring and adjusting orientation.
 Accelerating a reaction wheel rotates the spacecraft in the opposite direction from the direction the wheel is spinning.

 MarCO's propulsion system uses compressed R236FA gas, a common propellant in fire extinguishers.
-Each MarCO has eight thrusters that release this cold-gas propellant in different directions from a single, shared tank.
-The thrusters operate for trajectory adjustments and for desaturating the reaction wheels.
+Each MarCO has eight thrusters that can release this cold-gas propellant in different directions from a single, shared tank.
+The thrusters will operate for trajectory adjustments and for desaturating the reaction wheels.
 MarCO is pioneering CubeSat use of propellant for desaturating attitude-control reaction wheels; Earth-orbiting CubeSats typically control attitude with electromagnet devices that "push" against Earth's magnetic field, an option not available to MarCO in deep space.

-Mission controllers have used the "cruise" period of flying from Earth to Mars not only to complete communication and navigation technology demonstration objectives, but also to check out each MarCO's temperatures, power levels and other onboard subsystems.
+The "cruise" period of flying from Earth to Mars will be used to complete the communication and navigation technology demonstration objectives.
+They will also include checkouts of MarCO's temperatures, power levels and other onboard subsystems.
 Each MarCO carries heaters, multiple temperature sensors, thermal blanketing and two radiators for thermal control.